-The total domatic number of a graph G, denoted by $\operatorname{tdom}(G)$ and first defined by Cockayne, Dawes, and Hedetniemi [12], is the maximum number of total dominating sets into which the vertex set of G can be partitioned.
+The total domatic number of a graph G, denoted by $\operatorname{tdom}(G)$ and first defined by Cockayne Dawes, and Hedetniemi [8], is the maximum number of total dominating sets into which the vertex set of G can be partitioned.
 The parameter $\operatorname{tdom}(G)$ is equivalent to the maximum number of colors in a (not necessarily proper) coloring of the vertices of a graph where every color appears in every open neighborhood.
-Chen, Kim, Tait, and Verstraete [11] called this the coupon coloring problem.
+Chen, Kim, Tait, and Verstraete [7] called this the coupon coloring problem.
 This parameter is now well studied.
-We refer the reader to Chapter 13 in the book [23] on total domination in graphs for a brief survey of results on the total domatic number, and to [17] for a recent paper on this topic.
+We refer the reader to Chapter 13 in the book [19] on total domination in graphs for a brief survey of results on the total domatic number, and to [13] for a recent paper on this topic.

-Theorem 3.3 If G is a graph with tdom(G) = 1, then the S-game is won by Staller.
+Theorem 3.1 If G is a graph with tdom(G) = 1, then the S-game is won by Staller.

 Proof.
 If the D-game played in G is won by Staller, then Staller also wins the S-game.
 Hence we may assume that the D-game played in G is won by Dominator, for otherwise the desired result is immediate.
 Thus, Dominator has a winning strategy to construct a total dominating set whatever sequence of moves Staller plays in order to prevent him from doing so.
-In this case, in the S-game with Staller first to play, she applies exactly Dominator's winning strategy in the D-game played in G in order to create a total dominating set, say D, in G comprised of the vertices she plays in the course of the game.
+In this case, in the S-game with Staller first to play, she applies exactly Dominator's winning strategy in the D-game played in

+G in order to create a total dominating set, say D, in G comprising of the vertices she plays in the course of the game.
 All Dominator's moves are played from the set $V(G) \setminus D$.
-By assumption, tdom(G) = 1, implying that the set $V(G) \setminus D$ is not a total dominating set of G, implying that the S-game is won by Staller. \square
+By assumption, tdom(G) = 1, implying that the set $V(G) \setminus D$ is not a total dominating set of G. Thus, the vertices played by Dominator do not form a total dominating set of G, implying that the S-game is won by Staller.

-We observe that every tree G satisfies $\operatorname{tdom}(G) = 1$, and so by Theorem 3.3, the S-game is won by Staller in the class of trees.
-As observed in [13], there are infinitely many examples of connected cubic graphs G with $\operatorname{tdom}(G) = 1$.
-The Heawood graph, G{14} , shown in Figure 1 is one such example of a cubic graph that does not have two disjoint total dominating sets; that is, $\operatorname{tdom}(G{14}) = 1$.
-Zelinka [32] was the first who observed that the graphs $G{n,k}$, $n \geq 2k - 1$, from the beginning of the section satisfy $\operatorname{tdom}(G{n,k}) = 1$ (and have arbitrarily large minimum degree).
+We observe that every tree G satisfies $\operatorname{tdom}(G) = 1$, and so by Theorem 3.1, the S-game is won by Staller in the class of trees.
+As observed in [9], there are infinitely many examples of connected cubic graphs G with $\operatorname{tdom}(G) = 1$.
+The Heawood graph, G{14} , shown in Figure ??(a) is one such example of a cubic graph that does not have two disjoint total dominating sets; that is, $\operatorname{tdom}(G{14}) = 1$.
+Zelinka [26] was the first who observed that that the graphs $G{n,k}$, $n \geq 2k - 1$, from the beginning of the section satisfy $\operatorname{tdom}(G{n,k}) = 1$ (and have arbitrarily large minimum degree).
 We summarize these results formally as follows.

-Corollary 3.4 The following holds.
+Corollary 3.2 The following holds.

-- (a) There are infinitely many examples of connected cubic graphs in which Staller wins the S-game. - (b) No constant lower bound on the minimum degree is sufficient to guarantee that Dominator wins the S-game.
+- (a) There are infinitely many examples of connected cubic graphs in which Staller wins the S-qame. - (b) No minimum degree condition is sufficient to guarantee that Dominator wins the S-game.